gabrielpprieto/stocks_nlp/README.md

 ### Feature Engineering
 ---
 Regarding the features that were used in the model to help on predicting the movements were:
-- Item types of events that trigger a public company's obligation to file a current report [Learn More](https://www.sec.gov/fast-answers/answersform8khtm.html)
+- Item types of events that trigger a public company's obligation to file a current report [Learn More - Item Types](https://www.sec.gov/fast-answers/answersform8khtm.html)
 - Historical Returns for a week, month, quarter and year prior to the release date
 - Sector and Sub-Industry
 - Volatility of the Market on the release date (VIX)